Top Gun: Plot

 Before the first day of instruction, Maverick unsuccessfully approaches a woman at a bar.
 He learns the next day she is an astrophysicist and civilian Top Gun instructor, Charlotte "Charlie" Blackwood.
 She becomes interested in Maverick upon learning of his inverted maneuver with a MiG-28.
 In Maverick's first training hop, he flies below 10000 ft, breaking a major rule of engagement, to defeat instructor Lieutenant Commander Rick "Jester" Heatherly.
 Maverick and Goose also buzz the control tower when specifically told not to do so.
-They are reprimanded by chief instructor Commander Mike "Viper" Metcalf.
+They are reprimanded by the Top Gun Commanding Officer, Commander Mike "Viper" Metcalf.

-Privately, Jester tells Viper that while he admires Maverick's skill, he is not sure if he would trust him as a teammate in combat.
+Privately, Jester tells Viper that while he admires Maverick's skill, he is not sure if he would trust him in combat.
 In class, Charlie objects to Maverick's aggressive tactics against the MiG-28, but privately tells him she admires his flying; they begin a romantic relationship.